Udaipur City–Patliputra Humsafar Express

-Coach Composition
+Coach composition

 The train is completely 3-tier AC sleeper designed by Indian Railways with features of LED screen display to show information about stations, train speed etc. and will have announcement system as well, Vending machines for tea, coffee and milk, Bio toilets in compartments as well as CCTV cameras.

 Service

-It averages 48 km/hr as 19669/Udaipur City - Patliputra Humsafar Express starts on Wednesday from Udaipur City covering 1565 km in 32 hrs 55 mins & 49 km/hr as 19670/Patliputra - Udaipur City Humsafar Express starts on Saturday from Patliputra Junction covering 1565 km in 32 hrs 10 min.
+It averages 48 km/h as 19669/Udaipur City - Patliputra Humsafar Express starts on Wednesday from Udaipur City covering 1565 km in 32 hrs 55 mins & 49 km/h as 19670/Patliputra - Udaipur City Humsafar Express starts on Saturday from Patliputra Junction covering 1565 km in 32 hrs 10 min.
 The route between DDU and Kanpur via Lucknow should have been avoided.
 More than 100 km more has to be covered.
 Similarly, the distance between Kanpur and Bharatpur could have been reduced by another 100 km.

 This might have been done keeping in view of Varanasi, Lucknow and Kasganj passengers.
 But, Patliputra passengers may view this as a useless bargain.
 They feel that for long-distance trains, the average speed must be around 61 kmph instead of 48 kmph.

 Traction

-Both trains are hauled by a WDP 4D of Bhagat Ki Kothi Diesel Locomotive Shed on its entire journey.
+Both trains are hauled by a WAP 7 of Mughal Sarai Junction Electric Locomotive Shed on its entire journey.

-Route & Halts
+Route and halts

-Direction Reversal
+Direction reversal

 Train Reverses its direction 2 times: